w3f/polkadot-wiki/docs/learn/learn-consensus.md

 parachain blocks, and guaranteeing finality.
 Nominators can choose to back select validators with their stake.
 Nominators can approve candidates that they trust and back them with their tokens.

-## Probabilistic vs. provable finality
+## Probabilistic vs. Provable Finality

 A pure Nakamoto consensus blockchain that runs PoW is only able to achieve the notion of _probabilistic finality_ and reach _eventual consensus_.
 Probabilistic finality means that under